Izzimach/react-three-legacy/README.md

 ```

 Then ```React``` will appear in the global namespace and the new React-THREE components are available as ```ReactTHREE```.
 Note that
-you'll still have to load three.js with a separate script tag.
+you'll still have to load three.js with a separate call to require().

 ![Sample Cupcake component](docs/react-three-interactiveexample.png)